nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 and more....

-in a **centralised location** that is easily accessible by you, so you will not forget them ever again.
+in a **centralised location** that you can access at your fingertips, so you will not forget them ever again.

 What is even better is that **coNtactUS** is **optimised for use via typing** instead of clicking, which allows you to store and retrieve information faster than ever before.
 Now, you can **become the most productive version of yourself**,